Auxdibot/auxdibot/README.md

 ## Credits

 This project is developed solely by [Auxdible](https://github.com/Auxdible) on GitHub.
-Contact me on Discord using Auxdible#3003 or by my email.
+Contact me on through my Discord, `auxdible`, or by my email.
 Contributions accepted.